Drug injection: Harm reduction

 A new approach to reduce harm to IV drug users was recently started in Southern Nevada in 2017.
 Trac-B Exchange - Southern Nevada Harm Reduction Program was approved in early 2017 to help reduce the spread of HIV in "People Who Inject Drugs".
 In Nevada, the sharing of needles for drug injections has led to an increase in the spread of HIV and hepatitis B and C. In an effort to reduce the spread of blood borne pathogens, Southern Nevada installed vending machines to give access to sterile needles to those using them for drug injections.
 Individuals who use these vending machines are required to register with Trac-B and are allowed 2 boxes a week.
 The boxes contain sterile needles as well as other supplies necessary to reduce the risk of spreading blood borne pathogens.
-If this pilot program is successful in reducing the spread of bloodborne pathogens, we may see programs like this spread to other parts of the country.
+This is a pilot program for increasing injection safety and, if successful, may expand to other areas of the United States.

 Although this is a new idea in the United States, it was tested in Europe over 20 years ago.
 In order to combat the AIDS epidemic that was spreading across Europe, France allowed pharmacies to dispense needles without a prescription and implemented needle exchange programs.
 In 1996, they began a pilot program of syringe vending machines, similar to a coin-operated vending machine.
 The first vending machines were placed in Marseille due to its high occurrence of AIDS caused by sharing of needles.
 The results of their study was published in 1999.
 They found that when the availability of syringes increased, more and more people began to purchase sterile needles.
 It also provided a discreet way for people to purchase needles without having to feel embarrassed going into a pharmacy.
 They theorized that with greater access to sterile needles, they would expect to see a reduction in bloodborne pathogen cases.